strimzi/strimzi.github.io/_posts/2024-08-07-accessing-kafka-with-gateway-api.md

 Once the installation process is complete, we need to deploy a `Gateway` with a specific `GatewayClass` that will listen on the correct `NodePort`s.
 We'll refer to this `Gateway` later when we create `TLSRoute`s to access our Kafka cluster.

-Before creating the `Gateway`, we must create and configurethe `GatewayClass`.
+Before creating the `Gateway`, we must create and configure the `GatewayClass`.
 A `GatewayClass` is just like an `IngressClass`: it defines a type of Gateway which can be reconciled by a Gateway Controller.
 Envoy Gateway also has an additional CRD called `EnvoyProxy` which can be _attached to_ a `GatewayClass` to tell Envoy Gateway how to reconcile gateways of that class.

 If you recall from earlier, we want to create a `GatewayClass` that is configured to run Envoy Proxy pods with a NodePort service type, mapping port `30992` on the K8s Node to port `9092` on the Envoy Proxy pods.
 You can do that as follows: